vuthysreang/full-stack_BootCamp/backend_api_Part/backend_api_expressJS_mongoDB/README.md

 ### Installation

-    - <b>npm init</b>
+<h3>npm init</h3>
     -> To create a package.json file
-    - <b>npm install express cors body-parser mongodb</b>
+<h3>npm install express cors body-parser mongodb</h3>
     -> express: is the a JavaScript Back-End Framework that used for create api/server side ->